kmanaseryan/mandarin/day3/README.md

 # Day 3

+Today we've learned DOM manipulation by writing pure JavaScript codes (check the domExample.html file), a little bit about jQuery, making AJAX requests with jQuery and Bootstrap, creating two node servers and making calls between them.

+## Mainly the project is the follwoing:

 We have two servers (server1.js and server2.js) and client parts in this example.

 From the first server we serve html file to client.
 The html file has two tables: drivers and cars.